 In the 1970s and 1980s political refugees came to New Zealand from some Latin American countries to escape brutal governments.
 In the 1990s there was a second wave of migration for economic reasons.
 Some younger people come to New Zealand on working holidays.

 In the 2000s the New Zealand government launched a strategy to encourage trade with Latin America.
 Trade was limited but growing, especially in agricultural products.
 Some New Zealand agricultural firms have investments in South America, particularly in the dairy industry.

 Latin American embassies work to promote their countries’ culture in New Zealand.
 Events and organisations promoting Latin American culture include film festivals, a radio station and cultural groups.

-New Zealand plays rugby against Argentina.
+New Zealand plays regular rugby tests against Argentina.

 New Zealand universities have ties with their Latin American counterparts and there are some student exchanges.

 Latin America is an increasingly popular destination for New Zealand tourists, and the number of Latin Americans visiting New Zealand is also increasing.